kimmknight/raweb/TRANSLATING.md

 ### Identifying Missing Keys

 - **In the Application:** If you are testing the application with a non-base language, you might see the base language string displayed instead of the translated string.
 This indicates a missing key.
-- **Comparing Files:** You can compare the base language file (e.g., `en.json` or `WebResources.en.resx`) with the translation file for your language.
+- **Comparing Files:** You can compare the base language file (`en.json`) with the translation file for your language.
 Keys present in the base file but not in the translation file are missing.

 ### Adding and Translating Missing Keys